JoinMarket-Org/joinmarket-clientserver/docs/INSTALL.md

 #### Installation directly on Windows

-As per the note above, binaries for JoinmarketQt are being offered with releases as of 0.7.0+.
 This section is for doing a full command line install, on Windows.

 First, if you have not done so, install [Python](https://www.python.org/downloads/windows/) - specifically, the latest Python 3 version.
 Make sure to choose to install `pip` during the installation (it should be included automatically, but you can choose the custom installation option to choose it).